EDHE08232001/DockerDevelopmentCourse/LectureNotes/CreatingAndUsingContainers.md

 #### How Routing Works?
 1. Request Initiaition
     - When you type 'httl://localhost' in your browser, it initiates a request to port 80 on your host machine
+    - Port 80 is the default port for localhost
 2. Host Port
     - The request reaches port 80 on your host machine.
 Docker intercepts this request because you have mapped this port to a container.
 3. Routing to Container Port